TodePond/DreamBerd/SECURITY.md

 reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.~~

-I saw that github has a security tab and a button in it that says suggest a policy so I clicked it and now I'm here.
+I saw that GitHub has a security tab and a button in it that says suggest a policy so I clicked it and now I'm here.